Brookdale Community College

 Brookdale Community College is a public community college in the Lincroft section of Middletown Township, in Monmouth County, in the U.S. state of New Jersey.
 Founded in 1967, the college also has regional locations in Neptune Township, Freehold Township, Long Branch, and Wall Township.

+Brookdale Community College was established in 1967 when the Monmouth County Board of Chosen Freeholders decided to create a community college for local residents.
+The board acquired most of the Brookdale Farm property in Lincroft in 1968, and classes began in 1969 with just over 300 students and 50 faculty members.

 Brookdale is an open-admission college that admits anyone 18 years of age or older, or anyone who is a high school graduate or holder of an equivalency diploma.
 The college also offers courses to qualified high school students through its Dual Enrollment Program.
 It serves the residents of Monmouth County, and the surrounding communities.
 Brookdale Community College has an enrollment of nearly 10,000 students.
 The college offers associate degrees in more than 68 programs, as well as non-degree/non-credit classes and certificate programs.

 History

 In 1967, the Monmouth County Board of Chosen Freeholders decided to form a community college for the benefit of Monmouth county residents.
 For this purpose, the 800-acre Brookdale Farm in Lincroft was acquired from Lewis S. Thompson Jr. in 1968.
 Classes were first offered in 1969.

 On July 24, 2012, College President Peter F. Burnham, who had retired from a 20-year tenure after corruption allegations surfaced, pleaded guilty to two indictable (felony) counts of official misconduct and one count of theft by deception in a plea agreement that called for a five-year prison term.
 Five months later, he was sentenced to a 5-year-prison-term and ordered to make financial restitution to the college.

 The college announced on October 5, 2022, that its Hazlet campus had been sold and that the college would seek to open a new branch campus in the region.